birbkeks/ENAbbq_tr/README.md

 >
 >THIS IS A ENGLISH TRANSLATION OF THE [ENAbbq_ru](https://github.com/bazelik-null/ENAbbq_rus) REPO <br>
 >I DID NOT MADE ANY OF THIS, I ONLY TRANSLATED THE REPO TO ENGLISH SO OTHERS COULD UNDERSTAND IT BETTER. <br>
->IF YOU HAVE ANY PROBLEMS WITH THE TRANSLATOR, GO TO THE ORIGINAL REPO AND REPORT IT THERE.
+>IF YOU HAVE ANY PROBLEMS WITH THE TRANSLATOR, GO TO THE ORIGINAL REPO AND REPORT IT THERE. <br>
+>
+>I DO NOT KNOW ANY RUSSIAN, I USED GOOGLE TRANSLATE FOR ALL THE RUSSIAN TEXTS.

 ## Contents
 - [Description](#Description)